CodingBee-my/javascript-projects/README.md

 ## Colour Guessing Game
 - Learn how to generate random number
-- Learn how to manipulate CSS with JavaScript
+- Learn how to manipulate DOM with JavaScript

+## Quiz
+- Learn how to work with array
+- Learn how to work with object

 ## Todo List
 - Learn how to work with array